Honors Students and Their Thesis Topics, 2011-12

 Foreign Interventions in Lebanon: Misguided Benevolence

-(Advisor: Professor Berhardsson)
+(Advisor: Professor Magnus Berhardsson)

 Megan Brankley